patrickbucher/paedubucher.ch/articles.md/free-bsd-on-desktop-part-1.md

 page](https://download.freebsd.org/ftp/releases/amd64/amd64/ISO-IMAGES/12.1/)
 for the `amd64` architecture offers various options.
-The compressed `mini-memstick` archive weighs the least and provides everything that is needed for an installation on a computer with an internet connection.
-I download it to my laptop runnng Arch Linux, and then verify the checksum:
+The compressed `mini-memstick` archive weighs the least and provides everything that is needed for an installation on a computer with internet connection.
+I download it to my laptop running Arch Linux, and then verify the checksum:

     $ wget https://download.freebsd.org/ftp/releases/amd64/amd64\
     /ISO-IMAGES/12.1/FreeBSD-12.1-RELEASE-amd64-mini-memstick.img.xz